tamer4osman/abroad/MRD.md

 **Market Need:** Secure and verifiable delegation of legal authority for citizens unable to conduct transactions in person.

 **Requirements:**
-- Management of court proxies for legal representation
-- Processing of bank proxies for financial transactions
-- Handling of specialized proxies (divorce, real estate, inheritance)
+- Management of court, bank, divorce, real estate, inheritance, document completion, and general proxies
-- Verification of proxy validity and limitations
+- Verification of proxy validity, expiration, and renewal
-- Expiration tracking and renewal processing
+- Secure documentation and approval workflows

 **Market Metrics:**
 - Estimated 25,000 proxy transactions annually